Tensor Tympani Syndrome (TTS)

 Looking for Tensor Tympani Syndrome treatment?

 Myriam Westcott is the most experienced clinician world-wide in TTS.
-She can guide you in the right direction depending on your individual symptoms and circumstances.
+She first identified TTS as responsible for sound-induced physical symptoms in hyperacusis patients.
+Myriam can provide evaluation, guidance and treatment recommendations depending on your individual TTS symptoms and circumstances.

 Our Services